Hollyming/angel_estimition/README.md

 - **Body Skeleton Visualization**: Displays the human body's skeleton, showing the position of keypoints and the bones connecting them.
 - **Multiple Joint Support**: Measures angles for multiple joints, including shoulders, elbows, knees, and ankles.
 - **Webcam Compatibility**: Works with any standard webcam for real-time video input.
+- **Medical Testing**: Includes scripts for medical testing, such as checking if a person's arm can extend backward to a certain angle.
+- **Multiple Projects**: Supports different projects for various medical tests, including single and multi-project tests.

 ## Installation